yueguoguo/yueguoguo.github.io/_posts/2025-03-15-outcome-driven-ai.md

 ## Introduction

-I recently spoke with a friend who works outside the tech industry.
-Unlike those deeply immersed in AI advancements, he evaluates the technology based on its practical impact.
-From his perspective, today's AI falls short of expectations—not because it isn't useful, but because it doesn't create the kind of transformative "aha" moments often portrayed in science fiction.
-He once subscribed to OpenAI's services, finding them helpful for tasks like searching and summarization.
-However, he ultimately canceled his subscription, as he still had to invest significant effort to extract real value.
-This raises a fundamental question: Is AI truly unhelpful?
-In reality, it does provide value, but what's missing is its ability to drive a meaningful *outcome*—a result that fulfills a specific personal or business need.
+One of the greatest sources of inspiration in my academic journey and career came from Prof. Lionel Ming-shuan Ni.
+I attended an academic conference long time back when I was a Ph.D. student, where Prof. Ni presented his work on leveraging data analytics to improve Hong Kong's traffic system.
+While I don’t remember the exact details of the project, one statement he made has stayed with
+me: "Research should be outcome-driven and deliver value."
+Though his statement was made in a specific context, it resonates broadly across various technological domains, including AI.
+With the widespread proliferation of AI technologies today, a fundamental question remains unanswered: Is the AI we have today truly helpful?
+While AI undoubtedly adds value, what is missing is its ability to drive a meaningful *outcome*—a result that addresses a specific personal or business need.

 Most current AI systems lack the capability to deliver tangible, goal-oriented results.
 The desired outcome varies depending on context.
 Take, for example, a